saoirse-defi/CI-MS3-hashboard/README.md

 * Giving the user the ability to favourite priority transactions.
 * The user is then able to add important text information related to that transaction.
 * This information can be edited if it becomes outdated.
-* Once a user is finished needing to view this transactions, their favourites list can be reset.
+* Once a user is finished needing to view these transactions, their favourites list can be reset.

+##### As a business using this software, I want:
+* The ability to store large volumes of transactional data without the risk of this data being removed from the system.
+* Unlimited access to API request & database CRUD operations.

 ### Developer & Business Goals